zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 ## 3.1 — Chaos by Design

-Most creativity advice focuses on avoiding chaos—organize your workspace, clarify your intentions, plan your project.
+Most creativity advice focuses on avoiding chaos, organize your workspace, clarify your intentions, plan your project.
 This advice is not wrong, but it is incomplete.
 Chaos is not merely an obstacle to be managed; it is a resource to be cultivated.

 The method of induced chaos deliberately introduces disorder as a generative strategy.
 It recognizes that excessive order produces sterility, and that controlled exposure to chaos produces novelty.